 Up until Q3 2016, there had been a downward trend in the rates from 2011, with the lowest liquidation rate recorded in Q3 2016 since comparable records began in 1984.
 Since Q4 2016 there has been a small increase in the company liquidation rate which was largely driven by bulk insolvencies.
-Excluding these, the underlying liquidation rate was 0.38% - the lowest rate since comparable records began in 1985.
+Excluding these, the underlying liquidation rate was 0.36%

 Changes in company liquidation rates are related to economic conditions: in periods of economic growth, liquidation rates tend to decrease.
-The liquidation rate peaked at 2.6% (24,300 companies) in the year ending March 1993, over a year after the end of the 1990s recession.
-The next sustained increase in the rate coincided with the 2008-09 recession, when 0.9% (19,200 companies) entered liquidation in the year ending December 2009.
+The liquidation rate peaked at 2.6% (24,328 companies) in the year ending March 1993, over a year after the end of the 1990s recession.
+The next sustained increase in the rate coincided with the 2008-09 recession, when 0.9% of companies (19,134) entered liquidation in the year ending December 2009.